nesi/support-docs/docs/Storage/Nearline_long_term_storage/Preparing_small_files_for_migration_to_Nearline_storage.md

 `/nesi/project/<project_code>` or `/nesi/nobackup/<project_code>`, and
 in fact you may prefer to create archive files pertaining to particular subdirectories.
 There is no harm in either approach.
-!!! info Tip
+!!! prerequisite Tip
->
-> The archive creation process can take quite a long time.
-So that you
-> can freely log out of the cluster, and to protect the process in case
-> you're accidentally disconnected, you should create the archive by
-> means of a Slurm job, or else in a `tmux` or `screen` session.
+     The archive creation process can take quite a long time.
+So that you can freely log out of the cluster, and to protect the process in case you're accidentally disconnected, you should create the archive by means of a Slurm job, or else in a `tmux` or `screen` session.

  Archive creation is very simple, and can be achieved through the
 following: